-Time spent on housework and child-rearing by husbands with children aged less than 6-years old has remained at a low level compared to the other developed nations.
+The time spent on housework and child-rearing by husbands with children aged less than 6-years old has remained at a low level compared to the other developed nations.
 In addition, when looking at the daily rate of 'active people', in the case of 'housework', in 80% of the households both the husband and wife work (double-income households), but about 70% of the husbands do not undertake "child-rearing" activities despite the wife working.
 This reflects the status that the sharing of domestic labor is not advancing.

-Source: 2018 version of "Gender Equality White Paper", Cabinet Office Gender Equality Bureau
+Source: 2019 version of "Gender Equality White Paper", Cabinet Office Gender Equality Bureau

-- Created from: "Survey on Time Use and Leisure Activities" (2016), Ministry of Internal Affairs and Communications; "American Time Use Survey" (2016), Bureau of Labor Statistics of the U.S.; and "How Europeans Spend Their Time Everyday Life of Women and Men" (2004) Eurostat - Japanese values are for the total amount of time (weekly average) spent on "housework", "nursing/caring", "child-rearing" per day by a husband and wife limited "households with a married couple and children"
+- Created from: "Survey on Time Use and Leisure Activities" (2016), Ministry of Internal Affairs and Communications; "American Time Use Survey" (2016), Bureau of Labor Statistics of the U.S.; and "How Europeans Spend Their Time Everyday Life of Women and Men" (2004) Eurostat - Japanese values are for the total amount of time (weekly average) spent on "housework", "nursing/caring", "child-rearing" per day by a husband and wife limited "households with a married couple and children".

-[Japan] Rate of active people relating to housework and child-rearing by husbands with children aged under 6-years old Percentage of people who conduct a relevant activity Households where both husband and Households where husband works but wife work (double-income) wife doesn't Percentage of people who do not conduct a relevant activity Housework (2011)40 20 100 (%) 20 60 80 100 (%) 40 60 80 Child-rearing 67.2% (2011)29 6% 70.4% (2016)
+[Japan] Rate of active people relating to housework and child-rearing by husbands with children aged under 6-years old Percentage of people who conduct a relevant activity Households where both husband and Households where husband works but wife work (double-income) wife doesn't Housework (2011)40 60 20 80 100 (%) 20 80 100 (%) 40 60 Child-rearing 67.2% (2011)29 6% 70.4% (2016)